-Food to avoid with the ketogenic diet include all carbohydrate sources, including both refined and unrefined products.
+Since the keto diet is a low-carb diet plan, foods to avoid with the ketogenic diet include all carbohydrate sources, including both refined and unrefined products.
 Not only sugars but also whole-grain carbohydrates are not allowed.
 Foods to avoid include all breads and cereals, pasta, cookies and baked goods, rice, starchy vegetables like corn and potatoes, and fruits and their juices.

 Diet and Weight Loss Resources

 Health Solutions From Our Sponsors